 We do research in different research groups at the Department of Biology.
-A research group consists of a minimum of two primary investigators and preferable some post-docs and doctoral students, joined together by their joint research interest.
+A research group consists of a minimum of two primary investigators and preferably some post-docs and doctoral students, joined together by their joint research interest.

 You find a more exhaustive description of our research groups in Lund University's research portal.
 In the same place, you also find all our scientific personnel and their contact information (Lund University's research portal).

 In a sophisticated wind tunnel, we explore animal flight.
 Birds, bats, and insects are some of the animals we study there.
 Our research is primarily focused on the ecology and evolution of animal flight.